New modifications of the Traffic Law

 The Traffic Law, object of multiple critics by a large sector of the Costa Rican citizenship, was reformed in 2017, and the changes entered into force on July 17th.
 This new reform of the law establishes provisions, prohibitions and fines not previously contemplated by said Law.

-What are the most important modifications to the Law?
+What are the most important modifications of the Law?

 Within these modifications there are reforms and additions to several articles of the Traffic Law; nevertheless, here we break down the ones of greater transcendence: